 Nolland notes that ‘the birth account itself is spare in the extreme.
 The birth is like any other birth.
 It is the origin (Lk 1:35), identity (Lk 2:11), and destiny (Lk 1:32–33) of the child that are significant.’

 Wrapped him in cloths – showing care and tenderness, in contrast to the baby mentioned in Eze 16:4.
 The ‘swaddling clothes’ were long strips of cloth used to keep babies’ limbs straight so that they would grow properly.
 Mary probably brought them from Nazareth in readiness for the birth.
 These cloths were not ‘rags’, as perhaps implied in the line of the Christmas carol ‘all meanly wrapped in swaddling bands’.

-Placed him in a manger – this may have been in a stable, or a cave, or even outside.
+Placed him in a manger – often assumed to have been in a stable, or perhaps a cave, or possibly outside.
 But, as the following notes suggest, the most likely location would have been at one end of the main (family) room of the house.

 A church is sited on the presumed site of the nativity.
 Steps on either side of the altar lead down into a cave, where the birth is said to have taken place.
 The splendour of the setting should not be allowed to hide the reality of the event itself.